hiendinhngoc/vietnamadminunits/README.md

+# Notice

+This is a **forked version** of the original [vietnamadminunits](https://github.com/tranngocminhhieu/vietnamadminunits) repository, maintained for personal use with specific updates needed for my projects.

+**Please visit the [original repository](https://github.com/tranngocminhhieu/vietnamadminunits) for the official version.**

+I have the utmost respect for the original author's work.
+This fork exists because:
+- My contributions were needed urgently for my use case
+- The approval and merge process takes time
+- I wanted to maintain compatibility with my specific requirements

+**If you're looking for the official package, please:**
+- Use the original: `pip install vietnamadminunits`
+- Contact the original author at: [https://github.com/tranngocminhhieu/vietnamadminunits/issues]
+- Support the original project

+All credit goes to the original author.
+This fork simply contains additional updates tailored to my workflow.

+---

 # Vietnam Administrative Units Parser & Converter
 A Python library and open dataset for parsing, converting, and standardizing Vietnam's administrative units — built to support changes such as the 2025 province merger and beyond.